sudogene/Telegram-Bot/README.md

 - Find ways to make `/google` friendlier than just dumping urls to users.
 - Add `/forecast` for weather forecast, or add forecast to the current `/weather` command.
 - Make `/transit` more flexible and able to provide driving routes too.
+- Random generators; such as numbers, emojis, colours.
+- Improve chat features of Tebby (machine learning chatbot? might be overkill)